nhanle-19/Behavior-validation-of-Biased-HLIP/README.md

-# Biased HLIP Preliminary Demo
+# Biased H-LIP Methodology Showcase

-This repository contains a preliminary numerical demonstration of biased H-LIP (Hybrid Linear Inverted Pendulum) ideas for simple five-link walking simulations.
-The current focus is a compact, reproducible workspace for experiments with slope/acceleration bias terms and a simple Pinocchio URDF model.

-The code is research/prototype quality.
-It is intended to show the main simulation ideas and produce qualitative plots/animations, not to provide a finished controller package.
+This repository is a small demonstration of the biased H-LIP methodology for walking under horizontal bias effects, such as slope or accelerating ground.
+It is meant to show the idea and simulation structure, not to represent current active work, a finished controller package, or a complete validation study.

+The examples illustrate how a biased H-LIP equilibrium and pre-impact foot-placement law can be connected to a simple five-link walking model.
+The scripts are intentionally lightweight so the methodology can be inspected, modified, and reproduced.

-## Repository Layout
+## Contents

-- `examples/full_order_biased_hlip_acceleration.py` - main five-link full-order
+- `examples/full_order_biased_hlip_acceleration.py` - five-link Pinocchio
-  biased HLIP walking demonstration using the URDF model.
+  demonstration using biased H-LIP foot placement.
 - `examples/hlip_point_mass_check.py` - reduced-order biased H-LIP consistency
-  check using the same pre-impact stepping convention as the full-order demo.
+  check using the same pre-impact stepping convention.
-- `examples/biased_orbit_plot.py` - helper script for biased orbit contour
+- `examples/biased_orbit_plot.py` - biased orbit contour visualization.
-  visualization.
 - `models/five_link_walker.urdf` - simple five-link walker model.

 Generated plots, screenshots, documents, caches, and local virtual environments